Coca-Cola Building (Los Angeles)

 The Coca-Cola Building is a Coca-Cola bottling plant modeled as a Streamline Moderne building designed by architect Robert V. Derrah with the appearance of a ship with portholes, catwalk and a bridge from five existing industrial buildings in 1939.
 It is located at 1334 South Central Avenue in Los Angeles, California.
 It was designated Los Angeles Historic-Cultural Monument Number 138 on 5 Feb 1975.
-It is often referred to as the Coke Building.